 Before you go…

 Your pet takes care of you–now let us help you keep them safe.
 Huan Smart Tags are lightweight, Bluetooth-powered tags that alert you when your pet is detected away from home or away from you.
-And, at $2.99 per month, they’re an incredibly affordable way to add that extra layer of protection.
+They’re an incredibly affordable way to add that extra layer of protection.

 Want to know more?
 Click the button below.